alainlhostis/shriveling_world/markdown/usrdoc/blender_tutorial.md

 Our intention here is to turn the collection of cones into a single multi-cones surface and remove the unneeded artifacts below the surface.

-It is quite hard to keep accurate geometry when trying to model the mesh surface depending of the source file and its complexity.
-But one method looks promising.

-1. In the _Outliner_, duplicate the cones collection (so we can keep track of original cones for comparison later)
-2. <a id="hide"></a>Hide everything but the new working collection by **ctrl-clicking** on the **eye icon** next to it (isolate to optimise the viewport)
-3. [Select all objects](https://docs.blender.org/manual/en/latest/editors/outliner.html#selecting-multiple-data-blocks) (cones) of that new collection.
-One object must be active (yellow) in the objects selection (orange).
-It will become the main object
-4. In the _3D Viewport_, join every selected cone meshes in one object (**Ctrl-J** or **Cmd-J** on macOS).
-You can rename the joined object as you like
-5. Switch to *Sculpt Mode* and use the **[Remesh](https://docs.blender.org/manual/en/latest/modeling/meshes/retopology.html#remeshing)** tool in the top-right corner of the _3D Viewport_ area (the Blender doc about remeshing is unfortunately not up to date). _Voxel Size_ should be 0.1 or less (**Warning**: it could be computational intensive but a lower value gives more details)
-6. Add *Decimate modifier* to lighten the mesh

-Make a copy of the cones collection for further use:

-1. In the _Outliner_, duplicate the cones collection (so we can keep track of original cones for comparison later). (**right-click** on the collection > *Duplicate Collection*)
-2. Hide everything but the new working collection by **ctrl-clicking** on the **eye icon** next to it (isolate to optimise the viewport)

 ###### Simplify cones : Method 1 (replaces the methods 2 an 3)
 Cones have complex geometry at the base that are complicating any operation on the geometry in Blender.
 Hence the need to remove it.
 1. Select the bottom vertices